csharpie/sn-reddit-lite/README.md

 # Reddit Lite

-This is an application I'm building for fun to practice for the CAD Exam.
+An application used strictly to practice for the CAD (Certified Application Developer) Exam.

+**Disclaimer**: _The application is intended strictly for personal use ONLY._

 ## Purpose